FLARE: Fully Integration of Vision-Language Representations for Deep Cross-Modal Understanding: Introduction

 \section{Introduction}

-Research has long shown that human visual perception is not a passive process like a camera capturing reality but rather an active, interpretative mechanism shaped by cognitive factors such as language and environmental context.
-A critical component of this mechanism is the dynamic interaction between vision and language.
-In \cite{language}, the authors demonstrated that hearing the name of a target object before searching for it significantly improved both the speed and accuracy of object detection.
-This finding underscores the deep integration of vision and language, suggesting that linguistic input facilitating more effective visual processing by directing attention and helping the brain prioritize relevant features.
+Research has shown that human visual perception is not a passive process like a camera capturing reality but rather an active, interpretative mechanism shaped by factors such as language and environment.
+In \citep{language}, the authors demonstrated that hearing the name of a target object before searching for it significantly improved the speed and accuracy of object detection.
+This underscores the deep integration of vision and language, suggesting that linguistic input facilitating more effective visual processing by directing attention and helping the brain prioritize relevant features.

-Despite the fundamental role of vision-language interaction in human perception, current MLLMs often fail to capture this relationship effectively.
-In traditional MLLMs\cite{liu2023visualinstructiontuning, chen2023sharegpt4v}, visual information is processed independently through isolated vision encoders.
-These models typically treat vision features as static information, fusing them with language only at a later LLM decoding stage.
-This decoupled approach results in a lack of centralized encoding of vision features, leading to limited useful information available for textual interaction.
-Recent advancements\cite{liu2024llavanext, bai2025qwen25vltechnicalreport, li2024llavaonevisioneasyvisualtask, chen2024internvlscalingvisionfoundation,tong2024cambrian1fullyopenvisioncentric,shi2025eagleexploringdesignspace,lin2023sphinxjointmixingweights} have sought to improve visual comprehension capability through techniques such as dynamic resolution encoding or multiple vision encoders, which enhances image details and provides richer representations.
-However, these improvements predominantly focus on enhancing visual encoding itself, overlooking the deeper, bidirectional integration necessary for effective vision-language fusion.
-Furthermore, relying solely on vision encoders or more image tokens introduces redundancy and inefficiencies, increasing computational costs while failing to establish a truly interactive fusion between modalities.
+Despite the fundamental role of vision-language interaction in human perception, current VLMs fail to capture this relationship.
+Traditional models \citep{liu2023visualinstructiontuning, chen2023sharegpt4v,niu2025mineru2} process vision features independently via encoders and fuse them with text during decoding.
+This approach results in a lack of centralized encoding of vision features, leading to limited useful information available for interaction.
+Recent advancements \citep{liu2024llavanext, bai2025qwen25vltechnicalreport, li2024llavaonevisioneasyvisualtask} enrich visual representations through dynamic resolution or multiple encoders.
+However, these improvements focus on enhancing visual encoding itself, overlooking the deeper, bidirectional integration necessary for effective vision-language fusion.
+Our alignment visualization in Figure \ref{fig:alignment} further confirms this issue: LLaVA \citep{liu2023visualinstructiontuning} and LLaVA-NeXT \citep{liu2024llavanext}, lacking semantic alignment across modalities, fail to achieve proper feature mapping after the projector.
+At the decoding stage, both show weak attention, with LLaVA-NeXT’s excessive vision tokens further dispersing focus.